junxit/us-congress-bills-119/metadata.md

 - 2025-02-21 — Introduced in House
 - 2025-02-21 — Introduced in House
 - 2025-02-21 — Referred to the House Committee on Science, Space, and Technology.
+- 2025-05-19 — Considered under suspension of the rules. (consideration: CR H2115-2116)
+- 2025-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1453.
+- 2025-05-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-05-19 — Mr. Babin moved to suspend the rules and pass the bill.
+- 2025-05-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2115)
+- 2025-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2115)